Landon-Bragg/Crypto_Arbitrage/replit.md

 ## Overview

 This is a cryptocurrency arbitrage monitoring application built with React frontend and Express.js backend.
-The system tracks price differences between cryptocurrency exchanges (Kraken and Coinbase) for Bitcoin and Ethereum, identifying arbitrage opportunities where the same asset has different prices across exchanges.
+The system tracks price differences between cryptocurrency exchanges (Kraken, Coinbase, Binance US, and Gemini) for multiple cryptocurrencies (Bitcoin, Ethereum, Cardano, Solana, and Polkadot), identifying arbitrage opportunities where the same asset has different prices across exchanges.

 ## User Preferences